 NOTE: Any interactive element can be selected as a target element:

 - a drop-down list, etc.

 4. To change the selected element, click Reselect Element and repeat Step 3.

 5. Compose the hint text for the balloon.
 Steps content may vary from simple one-line hints (for example, "Enter username") to a more complex instructions that may combine text, hyperlinks and images depending on the complexity of the task.
-The standard toolbar at the top of the text area provides basic text styling (bold, italic, header, alignment).
+The standard toolbar at the top of the text area provides basic text styling (bold, italic, heading, font, and alignment).

 NOTE: If the toolbar at the top of the text area is invisible, click the text area and at the bottom right corner of the text area the T (Toggle Rich Text Editor) button appears, click it to access the styles toolbar.